Skip to main content

 2. A GitHub Action triggers Spur tests against the preview URL

-3. Spur runs the relevant tests using environment URL overrides
+3. Spur runs the relevant tests using Override URLs to target the preview environment

 4. Results feed back to the PR as a status check